Winner, TechNews Fast 50 | ARN Innovation

 Demonstrate Continual Improvement

-Unlike one-off assessments, ISO 27001 requires annual surveillance audits, giving customers and partners ongoing assurance.
+Unlike one-off assessments, ISO 42001 requires ongoing monitoring and annual surveillance audits, giving customers, partners, and regulators continuing assurance that AI risk stays controlled.

 Value of ISO 42001